-MATH 1117 Elementary Algebra 3 credits Prerequisite: One of the following: 2 years of college preparatory math with a grade of "C" or higher, appropriate score on the college placement exam, MATH 101, or MATH 106 or MATH 1106, with a grade of "C" or higher
+MATH 1116 Beginning Algebra 3 credits.
+Prerequisite: One of the following: Two years college preparatory math with a grade of C or higher; Appropriate score on the college placement exam; Math 101 or Math 106 or Math 1106 with a grade of C or higher.

-This course includes the basic concepts and techniques of elementary algebra.
-Topics include polynomial operations, factoring, solving first and second degree equations, coordinate system graphing and an introduction to powers and roots.
+This course includes the basis concepts and techniques of elementary algebra.
+Topics include solving first degree equations and inequalities, coordinate system graphing of linear equations and inequalities, creating the equation of a line and solving systems of linear equations.
 This course cannot be used to meet general education or math requirements in a program.
-Check with an advisor to see if this course may be able to be used as elective credit toward a degree.
+This course may be able to be used as elective credit toward a degree.
+Check with an advisor.

-MATH 1118 Intermediate Algebra 3 credits Prerequisite: One of the following: 3 years of college preparatory math with a grade of "C"or higher, appropriate score on college placement exam or MATH 117 or MATH 1117 with a grade of "C" or higher
+MATH 1118 Intermediate Algebra 4 credits Prerequisite: One of the following: 3 years of college preparatory math with a grade of "C"or higher; appropriate score on college placement exam; or MATH 117, MATH 1117, or MATH 1116 with a grade of "C" or higher

 This course is a continuation of algebra concepts.
-Topics include a review of elementary algebra concepts, rational expressions, linear equations, radicals, quadratic equations, functions and graphs, exponents, logarithms, and systems of equations.
+Topics include a review of elementary algebra concepts, rational expressions, linear equations, polynomials and factoring, radicals, quadratic equations, functions and graphs, exponents, logarithms, and systems of equations.
 This course cannot be used to meet general education or math requirements in a program.
 Check with an advisor to see if this course may be able to be used as elective credit toward a degree.

-MATH 1120 Technical Mathematics 3 credits

-Prerequisite: MATH 118 or MATH 1118 or 3 years

-of college preparatory math with a minimum

-grade of "C" or appropriate score on college
+MATH 1120 Technical Mathematics 3 credits Prerequisite: MATH 118 or MATH 1118 or 3 years of college preparatory math with a minimum grade of "C" or appropriate score on college placement test

-placement test